tellor-io/TellorDocumentation/docs/index.md

 ## Security <a name="security"> </a>

-#### Cost of attack
+#### Security
 Security is achieved through the oracle’s architecture (mining algorithm and selection process for median value) and incentives implemented for miners to promptly submit the correct values (see the “Incentives” section for further details).
-Ultimate security however is provided by the Proof-of-Stake dispute resolution.
+Ultimate security however is provided by the Staking dispute resolution.
 Since any value that is disputed will be put to a vote by all token holders, the simple cost to break is:

   Token Holder Voting Share X Price of Tributes

 This PoW/PoS hybrid model allows for Tellor to take advantage of the efficiency and minimalism of a pure PoW design as well as the final security of PoS.
 The main problem with PoW consensus mechanisms is that 51% attacks are relatively trivial on smaller chains.
 The problem with a pure PoS mechanism is that stakers are not properly incentivized to mine (since usually economic punishments are needed) and the general security of negative reinforcement properties do not promote competition in speed and accuracy.
 Both of these issues are solved through Tellor’s hybrid model and the security of the  Oracle should suffice for relatively large purposes shortly after launch.

+Looking at our formula, we can summarize that security increases when:

+* The share of token holders voting PoS disputes increases
+* The price of the token increases
+* Demand for the Oracle increases (tips)

 ##### Minimum Cost to Attack Analysis